VishnuSivadasVS/Advanced-HttpURLConnection/README.md

    data[0] = "data-1";
    data[1] = "data-2";
    ```
    _Add as many as data and parameters as you like.
 Make sure number of parameters is equal to number of data.
-Also add then in exact order._
+Also add them in exact order._

 3. Create an object for PutData class, pass the URL as argument.
 Don't forget to import the class.
 ```